Dunkelgrafen: Life

 The Dunkelgräfin (Dark Countess) arrived in Hildburghausen on February 7, 1807.
-In 1810, they moved into the nearby but secluded Eishausen castle where they stayed until their deaths.
+In 1810, they moved into the nearby but secluded Eishausen castle, where they stayed until their deaths.
 The man presented himself as Count Vavel de Versay and kept the woman’s identity secret, making only clear that they were neither married nor lovers.

-They led a secretive life, particularly the Countess who ventured out only in a carriage or with a veil covering her face.
+They led a secretive life, particularly the Countess, who ventured out only in a carriage or with a veil covering her face.
 At her death (November 28, 1837) she was inhumed very quickly, possibly without a religious service.
-The Count - later identified as Leonardus Cornelius van der Valck (born September 2, 1769 in Amsterdam), secretary in the Dutch embassy in Paris from July, 1798 to April, 1799 - gave her name as Sophie Botta, a single woman from Westphalia; according to Dr. Lommler, the physician who constated her death, she looked about 60 years of age, placing her estimated birth c.
+The Count – later identified as Leonardus Cornelius van der Valck (born September 2, 1769, in Amsterdam), secretary in the Dutch embassy in Paris from July 1798 to April 1799 – gave her name as Sophie Botta, a single woman from Westphalia; according to Dr. Lommler, the physician who constated her death, she looked about 60 years of age, placing her estimated birth at c.
 1777.
 She was buried in a grave on Schulersberg hill, in a garden which the Dunkelgräfin had bought in 1820.

 The Count stayed in the castle and died there on April 8, 1845.
 He was buried in the churchyard of Eishausen.
 The castle in which the Dunkelgräfin had lived was demolished in 1873.

 Theories

-The mysterious couple sparked much interest and speculations about the identity of the Countess started early on.
+The mysterious couple sparked much interest, and speculations about the identity of the Countess started early on.
 The most notable – with very little support from historians though – proposes that she would be the true Marie-Thérèse, daughter of Marie Antoinette, imprisoned in the Temple and supposedly redeemed in 1795 in exchange for French prisoners.
 According to this hypothesis, Marie-Thérèse, traumatized by her trials or pregnant by rape, would have refused to go back in the world; her adoptive sister (and possible half sister), Ernestine de Lambriquet, would have taken her place.

-When Marie Thérèse was released from Temple in 1795 and allowed to depart for Austria, Renée Suzanne de Soucy was chosen to accompany her on her journey to the border in Huningue after her mother Marie Angélique de Mackau - who had been the first choice of Marie-Therese - was forced to decline due to health reasons.

-Marie-Therese, who traveled under the name Sophie, sat in the carriage with de Soucy and the guards Mechin (posing as the father of Sophie) and Gomin; the male servants Hue and Baron, the cook Meunier, as well as the maid Catherine de Varenne and a teenage boy called Pierre de Soucy, followed them in the next carriage.
-According to the legendary switch theory of the Dunkelgräfin, Renée Suzanne de Soucy assisted Marie-Therese in changing place with Ernestine de Lambriquet during the trip to Austria in 1795-96.
+When Marie Thérèse was released from Temple in 1795 and allowed to depart for Austria, Renée Suzanne de Soucy was chosen to accompany her on her journey to the border in Huningue after her mother Marie Angélique de Mackau, who had been the first choice of Marie-Therese, was forced to decline for health reasons.
+Marie-Therese, who traveled under the name Sophie, sat in the carriage with de Soucy and the guards Mechin (posing as the father of Sophie) and Gomin; the male servants Hue and Baron, the cook Meunier, the maid Catherine de Varenne and a teenage boy called Pierre de Soucy followed them in the next carriage.
+According to the legendary switch theory of the Dunkelgräfin, Renée Suzanne de Soucy assisted Marie-Therese in changing place with Ernestine de Lambriquet during the trip to Austria in 1795-1796.